Source: Panthers add incentives to Olsen's deal

 Incentives for the three-time Pro Bowl selection are for receptions, receiving yards, average yards per catch and league honors.
 They would max out at an average salary of $8.75 million.

-Seattle's Jimmy Graham is the highest-paid tight end with an average salary of $10 million, followed by Kansas City's Travis Kelce ($9,368,000), Washington's Jordan Reed ($9.35 million) and New England's Rob Gronkowski ($9 million).
+Seattle's Jimmy Graham is the highest-paid tight end with an average salary of $10 million, followed by Kansas City's Travis Kelce ($9.37 million), Washington's Jordan Reed ($9.35 million) and New England's Rob Gronkowski ($9 million).

-Olsen, 32, has been seeking to be paid among the highest-paid at his position since last season, when he became the first tight end in NFL history to record three straight 1,000-yard receiving seasons.
+Olsen, 32, has been seeking to be among the highest-paid at his position since last season, when he became the first tight end in NFL history to record three straight 1,000-yard receiving seasons.

-Olsen considered holding of training camp, but ultimately reported because he didn't want to put his "personal best interest above that of the team.''
+Olsen considered holding out of training camp, but ultimately reported because he didn't want to put his "personal best interest above that of the team.''

 "It's not something I wanted to be a part of,'' Olsen said at the start of training camp.
 "It's not who I am.
 I'm here.
 I'm ready to play.
 I always feel I'm ready to play.
 I expect to have a great season.
 I expect to do the things I've done the last couple of seasons.''